robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ExecutionArtifacts.rst

 The command line option :option:`--log (-l)` determines where log files are created.
-Unless the special value `NONE` is used, log files are always created and their default name is :file:`log.html`.
+Unless the special value `NONE` is used, log files are always created.
+The default value is :file:`log.html` and paths are relative to the `output directory`_.

 .. figure:: src/ExecutingTestCases/log_passed.png
    :target: src/ExecutingTestCases/log_passed.html